Sandusky County Court Records

 Email: probateinfo@sanduskycountyoh.gov

-The probate court’s full records search portal also provides separate search tools for historical birth and death records and marriage records, making it a centralized resource for genealogical and legal research involving Sandusky County vital and probate records.
+The probate court's full records search portal also offers separate search tools for historical birth and death records and marriage records, which makes it a single hub for genealogical and legal research involving Sandusky County vital and probate records.